inchworks/picinch/docs/configuration.yml.md

 # Address to be notified of problems with certificates
 certificate-email: you@example.com

-# A random 32 character key used to encrypt users session data
-# For example, start with this one and change a lot of the individual characters.
-session-secret: Hk4TEiDgq8JaCNR?WaPeWBf4QQYNUjMR

 # Administrator, to be added to the database
 admin-name: admin@example.com
 admin-password: <your-password>